Das jährliche Treffen der Off University kehrt mit dem zweiten Off Fest zurück.

 Drag As A liberating teaching methodology

-with Olivia
+with Babykilla

 This workshop explores drag as a liberating and transformative teaching methodology; how performance and play can create inclusive, critical, and joyful learning environments.